“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 The inner forward primer is 3 and the inner reverse primer is 2.

 The location of all four primers are shown in the figure below,

-Here, the Inner primer 2 and 3 contain the mutation/ mismatched bases at the end.
-The amplification process in the nested PCR is completed in two round of amplification.
+Here, the inner primer 2 and 3 contain the mutation/ mismatched bases at the end.
+The amplification process in the nested PCR is completed in two rounds of amplification.

 In the first round of amplification, primer 1-2 and primer 3-4 creates two different PCR products.

 primer 2 and 3 are mutant primer sequences therefore in two different PCR products, two different mutations are incorporated.
 In the second round of amplification, the primer 1 and 4 amplifies the entire DNA sequence having the desired mutation.